 What I will remember…

 Before working at IPS, I never really thought about how my phone connected to other devices.
 If someone asked me two years ago how that happened, the best answer I could have given was, “magic”.
 Now, I could give an entire slide show presentation about the different steps and what happens at each one.
 I also learn a lot from running the company’s social media pages.
 It has taught me about different changes, events and even problems in the tech world, specifically IoT security.
 This is something the common consumer may not be as worried about, but after reading about it almost every day, I have become a more involved and concerned tech user.

-My favorite experience working at IPS so far has been when I got the chance to sit in on a first meeting with a prospective client.
+My favorite experience working at IPS so far has been when I got the chance to sit in on the first meeting with a prospective client.
 Other interns and I spent about a month beforehand researching different ideas and options for their product.
 After presenting this to our team, we were actually praised for our work and input and we were asked to join the big meeting with the client.
 We were excited because it was so unexpected, (also because we knew breakfast and lunch were being served!).
-In the meeting the other interns and I were given the opportunity to speak to the clients directly and even convey our research and ideas.
+In the meeting, the other interns and I were given the opportunity to speak to the clients directly and even convey our research and ideas.
 It was fascinating to see how the process works, and what goes into creating a brand new product from the beginning.
 It was my first real experience with a big business transaction that wasn’t just printed in a textbook.